Pressure? Opportunity? Weirdness? All will be part of U.S. Open Sunday

 "But at the same time, it's taken me longer to adjust to professional golf than it did to junior golf and amateur golf."

-No way he should be able to stand up to the pressure on Sunday, but why would he be bothered if the likes of the other contenders -- Thomas, 24, and Brooks Koepka, 27 and Tommy Fleetwood, 26, or Si Woo Kim, 21, or Patrick Reed, 26 or Russell Henley, 28, or Charley Hoffman, 40 -- have shown no propensity to do so, either?
+There's no way Harman should be able to stand up to the pressure on Sunday, but why would he be bothered by stress when the other contenders besides Fowler -- Thomas, 24; Brooks Koepka, 27; Tommy Fleetwood, 26; Si Woo Kim, 21; Patrick Reed, 26; Russell Henley, 28; and Charley Hoffman, 40 -- have no history of doing so at majors, either?

 One of them is likely to prevail, and might do so in dramatic fashion.

-But just to use Reed as an example ... with five PGA Tour victories, he's the most accomplished player atop the leaderboard next to Fowler, and yet he's never finished in the top 10 in 13 previous starts in major championships.
+But let's use Reed as an example -- with five PGA Tour victories, he's the most accomplished player atop the leaderboard next to Fowler, yet he's never finished in the top 10 in 13 previous starts in major championships.

 Perhaps making it a bit easier is the knowledge that Erin Hills is nowhere near the suffocating sauna that typically affronts players in this tournament.
 So far, there have been 49 rounds in the 60s.
 Five players are at double-digit under par through 54 holes.
-In the entire history of the U.S. Open, only six players previously had ever gotten to double digits under par.
+In the history of the U.S. Open, only six players previously had ever gotten to double digits under par.

 "There's definitely some opportunity," said Koepka, who has one PGA Tour victory.
-"I think that back nine you can really shoot a low one.
+"I think that back nine, you can really shoot a low one.
 That back nine really suits my eye.
-I love this golf course, I think it's great."
+I love this golf course; I think it's great."

 Those are words rarely uttered at a U.S. Open.
 The venues typically produce a level of grumbling that has not been heard this week.
 And that suggests Erin Hills is too easy.
-Certainly there is evidence to that effect, five scores of 65 or lower, including Thomas' 63 that tied a major championship record.
+Certainly, there is evidence to that effect: five scores of 65 or lower, including Thomas' 63 that tied a major championship record.

 But the bottom line is there will still be enormous pressure on Sunday.
 The shots still must be hit, the putts made.
 Typically, a U.S. Open final round is one of attrition, last man standing.
 This promises to be different, a shootout perhaps, but no less stressful.